Coboundaries and eigenvalues of finitary S-adic systems: From combinatorics to spectral theory

-\end{example} Every primitive substitution has a power which is strongly prefix-straight, and since a shift defined by a primitive $\sigma$ equals the shift defined by any of its powers, there is no loss of generality in assuming that $\sigma$ is strongly prefix-straight.
-If $\sigma$ is strongly prefix-straight, then any one-sided $\sigma$-periodic point (i.e., any fixed point for some power $\sigma^n$, with $n$ positive) is a fixed point of $\sigma$ and for every letter $a$, $\lim \sigma^n (a)$ exists and is a fixed point of $\sigma$.
+\end{example} Every primitive substitution has a power which is strongly straight.
+As a shift defined by a primitive substitution $\sigma$ equals the shift defined by any of its powers, then we may assume, by taking a power of $\sigma$ if needed, that it is strongly straight.
+If $\sigma$ is strongly straight, then any one-sided $\sigma$-periodic point (i.e., any one-sided fixed point for some power $\sigma^n$, with $n$ positive) is a fixed point of the substitution $\sigma$ and for every letter $a$, $\lim \sigma^n (a)$ exists and is a fixed point of $\sigma$.

-The next definition for directive sequences is a less restrictive notion than that of prefix straightness.
+Definition \ref{def:straight-substitution} should be compared to the stronger Definition \ref{def:strongly-straight} that we introduce later for directive sequences.
+The next definition for directive sequences is a less restrictive notion than that of strong straightness in the case that the directive sequence is stationary.
+By this we mean that if $\sigma$ is strongly straight, then it is straight, and that straight substitutions are not necessarily straight.
+For instance, the substitution $\tau_2$ of Example \ref{ex:straight-not-strongly} is straight but not strongly straight.